sarada-mohanty/sample-cognito-integrated-bedrock-agents-chat-ui/README.md

     paths:
       - node_modules/**/*
 ```
- 5. Click "Next" and then on "Save and Deploy" if everything looks good in the review page
+5. Click **Next** and then on **Save and Deploy** if everything looks good in the review page

+**Success Criteria**: The application is successfully deployed and accessible via the Amplify URL.

 ## Set up Amazon Bedrock Agent

+**Objective**: Configure an Amazon Bedrock Agent to work with the chat UI.

+1. Navigate to the **Amazon Bedrock console** in your AWS account
-- [Create](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) and configure your Bedrock Agent in the AWS Console
+2. [Create](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-create.html) and configure your Bedrock Agent
-- Note down the Agent ID and other relevant configuration [details](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-view.html)
+3. Note down the Agent ID and other relevant configuration [details](https://docs.aws.amazon.com/bedrock/latest/userguide/agents-view.html)
-- To test this solution with a sample agent, you can leverage the Virtual Meterologist Agent CloudFormation template located [here](https://github.com/aws-samples/virtual-meteorologist-using-amazon-bedrock-agents/blob/main/cfn-virtual-meteorologist-using-amazon-bedrock-agents.yaml)
+4. To test this solution with a sample agent, you can leverage the Virtual Meteorologist Agent CloudFormation template located [here](https://github.com/aws-samples/virtual-meteorologist-using-amazon-bedrock-agents/blob/main/cfn-virtual-meteorologist-using-amazon-bedrock-agents.yaml)

+**Success Criteria**: Amazon Bedrock Agent is created and configured with the necessary permissions.

 ## Deployment Validation

+**Objective**: Verify that all components are working correctly together.

+1. Navigate to your deployed Amplify application URL
+2. Verify that the login page appears and you can authenticate using Cognito credentials
+3. After login, confirm that the chat interface loads correctly
+4. Enter a test prompt and verify that the Bedrock Agent responds appropriately

+**Success Criteria**:
-- Confirm that the Amplify app is deployed by checking the Amplify Console.
+- Amplify app is successfully deployed and accessible
+- Authentication with Cognito works correctly
+- The chat interface renders properly
-- Verify that the Bedrock Agent responds to input on the UI.
+- The Bedrock Agent responds to user inputs

-- You should see the frontend render an interactive chat interface.
+If any validation step fails, refer to the Troubleshooting section below.

 ## Running the Guidance

+**Objective**: Use the deployed chat application to interact with your Bedrock Agent.

-1. Launch the app (locally or via Amplify).
+1. Launch the app (locally or via Amplify)
-2. Log in via Cognito.
+2. Log in via Cognito
-3. Enter a prompt into the chat input.
+3. Enter a prompt into the chat input
-4. Observe the response generated by the Bedrock Agent.
+4. Observe the response generated by the Bedrock Agent

 ### Expected Output

-- You will see a conversational response in the chat UI rendered by the React app.
+- You will see a conversational response in the chat UI rendered by the React app
-- All requests go securely through Amplify using temporary credentials.
+- All requests go securely through Amplify using temporary credentials

 ### Debugging and Logging
 - Errors from the backend will be printed out in the chat for your visualization and troubleshooting
 - More detailed causes of an error will be also printed in the console log of the browser
 - For development and debugging purposes there are specific events that are printed in the console log of the browser

+## Security Considerations

+This solution implements several security best practices:

+1. **Authentication**: Uses Amazon Cognito for secure user authentication
+2. **Temporary Credentials**: Leverages AWS STS to provide short-lived credentials
+3. **No Stored Secrets**: No long-term credentials are stored in the frontend
+4. **HTTPS**: All communication is encrypted in transit

+**Additional Security Recommendations**:
+- Enable Multi-Factor Authentication (MFA) in your Cognito User Pool
+- Implement the principle of least privilege for IAM roles
+- Consider enabling AWS WAF for additional protection against common web exploits

+## Performance Optimization

+To optimize the performance of your deployment:

+1. **Response Time**: Configure appropriate timeouts for Bedrock Agent interactions
+2. **Caching**: Implement client-side caching for frequently accessed resources
+3. **Compression**: Enable GZIP/Brotli compression in Amplify hosting settings
+4. **Monitoring**: Set up CloudWatch metrics to track performance and identify bottlenecks

 ## Next Steps